Charles O. Prickett: Remembering the Struggle for Civil Rights in America

 Charles Prickett in the News and in Film

-Charles Prickett has been featured in various interviews, such as the one at left where he talks about his experiences as a civil rights activist in the 1960s.
-(View the full interview.)
+Charles Prickett has been featured in the media for his work as a civil rights activist in the 1960s.

 Mississippi Freedom Summer: Get the Book